karolpiczak-forks/kde-plasmavantage/README.md

 - [ ] Improve look and feel
 - [ ] Customize and rearrange controls
 - [ ] Customize plasmoid/tray icon
-- [ ] Add icons-only compact mode
+- [ ] Add an icons-only compact mode
-- [ ] Propose to reboot for settings that need it to apply
+- [ ] Show prompt to reboot for settings that need it to apply
-- [ ] Password-less operation
+- [X] Password-less operation (v0.20)
 - [ ] Notifications / OSD
 - [ ] Requirements checks & error detection
+- [ ] Support Thinkpads and possibly other laptop drivers

 ## License